Conglomeration of kilometre-sized planetesimals: Conclusions

 In this contribution, we focus on the efficiency of forming large bodies by conglomeration, starting from a sea of small planetesimals that are not cooled by frequent collisions.
 We find, concuring with previous studies, that the formation efficiency is $\epsilon \sim {\mathrm{ a \,\, few}}\times \alpha$, or $\sim 10^{-3}$ at the distance of the Kuiper belt.

 We obtain this result numerically by constructing a conglomeration code that incorporates physical processes such as viscous stirring, dynamical friction and accretion.
 This code also has the capability of dealing with catastrophic disruption and collisional damping.
-But in the current study with seed size of $1$ km, collisional cooling is not relevant and we do not allow seeds to break down to smaller particles.
+But in the current study with initial size of $1$ km, collisional cooling is not relevant and we do not allow bodies to break down to smaller particles.

-We also derive the formation efficiency analytically \citep{LithwickTheory}.
+We also derive the formation efficiency analytically \citep{2014ApJ...780...22L}.
 We find that in collisionless environments, growth passes through several stages, but naturally transitions to the most critical stage, which we term 'trans-hill' growth Growth is a run-away process when small bodies are super-hill and an orderly process when small bodies are sub-hill.
 Consequently, the biggest body at any given time sits at trans-hill, or $u \sim \vhill (R_{\rm max})$.
 The fact that the system is driven to trans-hill growth is the key for why the size spectrum is $dn/dR \propto R^{-q}$ with $q =4$, and why the formation efficiency is $\epsilon \sim {\rm a\,\, few\,}\times \alpha$.

 To be confident of our numerical procedure, we have tested individual components in the code against the order-of-magnitude formulae in GLS.
 We have also performed detailed comparisons with previous simulations.
 These include \citetalias{SS11} and \cite{1998AJ....115.2136K}.
 All previous works yield a similarly low formation efficiency, and a similar size spectrum ($q\approx 4$) as we obtain here.
 But some detailed differences exist.
-We are able to reproduce the size distribution of \citetalias{SS11} when we follow their numerical procedure, ignoring viscous stirring contributed by small bodies.
-However, we demonstrate that the key assumption they base their analytical understanding on, that big bodies grow equally by accreting small bodies and by accreting other big bodies, is not what is responsible for the $q=4$ spectrum and the efficiency.
-Large bodies grow primarily by accreting small seeds, and not by accreting each other.
-Comparison against \cite{1998AJ....115.2136K} show that we reproduce their growth timescale, albeit with a formation efficiency that is five to ten times lower.
+Comparison against \cite{1998AJ....115.2136K} show that we reproduce their overall results, but with $\sim 10\%$ differences in both time-scales and size distributions. \citetalias{SS11} postulated that equal accretion drives the $q=4$~size spectrum, and low efficiency.
+We, by explicitly forbidding accretion among big bodies, show that the correct physical interpretation is likely not related to equal accretion, but to trans-hill accretion.
+This is also supported by the scaling of formation efficiency with distance to the central star.

 In the collisionless limit, trans-hill growth ends when the largest bodies become oligarchs, each responsible for stirring their own food.
 Subsequent accretion in this phase does not increase significantly the formation efficiency, at least in the Kuiper belt, due to the impossibly long accretion timescale for Pluto-type objects.